-- To better manage the Gloucestershire night-time economy, with alcohol related crime and disorder being reduced
+To better manage the Gloucestershire night-time economy, reducing alcohol related crime and disorder

 Everyone should be able to go out to our parks, pubs and streets without fear

 “Gloucestershire is a good place to be and our goal is to make it even better, with safer nights out, offering entertainment to a wide range of people.
 We know that fear of crime can impact people’s ability to go out and we make people feel safer.”

 We need to see (and experience) less crime and disorder linked to the day and night-time economies of Gloucestershire.
 Excessive alcohol consumption can lead to anti-social behaviour and crime, making some residents and visitors afraid to go out.
 We want everyone to feel safe enough to enjoy our county, without the fear of crime or victimisation.

 We can’t do this alone and partnerships are key to developing initiatives already in place, such as taxi marshals, street pastors, alcohol free zones and pub watch.
 All of these schemes help to make the night-time economy safe.